HertzDevil/feh-assets-json/README.md

 The `extras/` directory contains other useful JSON files:

-* `Skill.json`: All skill definitions in one file, sorted by their in-game order, and with the fields equal to the blank definition (`SID_無し`) removed.
+* `Skill.json`: All skill definitions in one file, sorted by their internal IDs, and with the fields equal to the blank definition (`SID_無し`) removed.
 * `SRPGMap/*.json`: Special Map definition files.

 ## Availability